Learn about the Fiddle Leaf Fig Tree. A low maintenance beauty that makes a statement in the home reaching a height of up to 10 feet.

 Fiddle Leaf Fig Tree

-I’ve been keeping an eye out for one at Home Depot and my local nurseries, but after a while, I decided to just order one from Amazon – Fiddleleaf Fig Tree.
+I’ve been keeping an eye out for one at Home Depot and my local nurseries, but after a while, I decided to just order a Fiddleleaf Fig Tree from Amazon.
 I was so surprised, and excited, to find it with my mail, just 3 days later.

 Packed well with peanuts and masking tape over the dirt, it looked un-phased from the trip.